Transfer Students' Frequently Asked Questions

 There are parking lots in various places on campus.
 Different lots will be more beneficial depending on your major and location of classes.
 We suggest that you bring your printed schedule with you to Parking and Card Services and they can suggest the best lot for the location of your classes.
 Fell free to contact Parking and Card Services with further questions.

 Let us first explain the difference between "meal swipes" and "flex dollars".
 A meal swipe is most often used in the on-campus dining halls (Griesedieck and Rienert) this means you swipe once and then have access to the all you can eat dining hall.
-There are also typically 1 or 2 nights a week where other dining locations on campus offer meal exchange for the dinner hours, this means that instead of paying for your sandwich from Au Bon Pain you can just swipe it as a meal.
+There are also typically several times a week where other dining locations on campus offer meal exchange for the dinner hours, this means that instead of paying for your sandwich from St. Louis Bread Co. you can just swipe it as a meal.
 The establishments offering this service changes from semester to semester.

 Back to Top.